Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/learn-bridges.md

 ## Bridge contracts

-Those who are already familiar with Ethereum may know of the [Parity Bridge](https://github.com/axia-tech/parity-bridge) and the efforts being made to connect PoA sidechains to the Ethereum mainnet.
+Those who are already familiar with Ethereum may know of the [Axia Bridge](https://github.com/axia-tech/axia-bridge) and the efforts being made to connect PoA sidechains to the Ethereum mainnet.
 The bridge is a combination of two smart contracts, one deployed on each chain, that allow for cross-chain transfers of value.
-As an example of usage, the initial Parity Bridge proof of concept connects two Ethereum chains, `main` and `side`.
+As an example of usage, the initial Axia Bridge proof of concept connects two Ethereum chains, `main` and `side`.
 Ether deposited into the contract on `main` generates a balance denominated in ERC-20 tokens on `side`.
 Conversely, ERC-20 tokens deposited back into the contract on `side` can free up Ether on `main`.

 In the case of AXIASolar, it should be possible to have a bridge contract deployed on, say, an EVM-based standalone chain and a contract deployed on a smart contract capable parachain.
 This would not necessarily be the most efficient method of bridging, but given the generality of a Turing-complete parachain it would be possible to bridge AXIASolar and any other smart contract capable blockchain.